 - 5.2.1 The Local Plan encourages appropriate business and employment development.
-This Policy sets out the locations where business (Class B uses), tourism and other employment development will be acceptable.
+This policy sets out the locations where non-residential business (Class B uses), tourism and other employment development will be acceptable.
 The policy focusses growth around Local Centres and Rural Settlements, but also allows limited development in Villages and Hamlets and the open countryside. - 5.2.2 Office, light industrial and home-based enterprise development are generally the most appropriate Class B uses in the National Park.
-New general industrial (Class B2) and warehousing (Class B8) uses are far more likely to impact on the National Park's Special Qualities.
+New general industrial (Class B2) and warehousing (Class B8) uses are more likely to impact on the National Park's Special Qualities.
 However, they may be acceptable where they are of an appropriate use and scale for the settlement and local highway network, and can clearly demonstrate no adverse impact on Dartmoor's Special Qualities. - 5.2.3 Tourism development may include visitor attractions, outdoor pursuits, and visitor services and facilities.
-Tourism businesses providing accommodation should refer to Section 5.4 for detailed policy considerations.
+Tourism businesses providing accommodation should refer to Section 5.4.
 Tourism development should be of an appropriate scale and use for the settlement and local highway network.
 We will consider the potential negative impacts of high visitor numbers and ensure proposals are appropriate for their location with any tourism impacts being managed effectively, including where growth is incremental.
-There are limits to the amount of use remote areas can sustain before their character and quality is diminished for all. - 5.2.4 The business, tourism and other employment uses you would typically find in the Classified Settlements are summarised below:
+There are limits to the amount of use parts of Dartmoor can sustain before its character and quality is diminished for all. - 5.2.4 The business, tourism and other employment uses you would typically find across the settlement hierarchy are summarised below: